ravirasadiya/docs/docs/architecture/components/contract.md

 # LsdToken.sol

 An ERC20-compatible token used to store and manage LSD Tokens.
-When users deposit ETH they will receive equivalent LSD tokens(rToken) in return.
+When users deposit PLS they will receive equivalent LSD tokens(rToken) in return.

 # NetworkBalances.sol